-13.3.3 Time Management
+6.3.3 Time Management

-- Help participants recognize time as a valuable and finite resource and understand how effective time management contributes to success. - Equip participants with actionable tools and strategies to plan, prioritize, and organize their tasks efficiently. - Teach participants how to maximize their output with minimal effort by focusing on high-priority and impactful activities. - Empower participants to manage their workload in a balanced way, reducing the stress associated with missed deadlines and poor planning.
-Encourage participants to set clear, achievable goals and create structured plans to accomplish them within the available time. - Identify and address common time-wasting behaviors such as procrastination and lack of prioritization. - Motivate participants to regularly assess and refine their time management practices for long-term effectiveness.
+- Help participants recognize time as a valuable and finite resource and understand how effective time management contributes to success. - Equip participants with actionable tools and strategies to plan, prioritize, and organize their tasks efficiently. - Teach participants how to maximize their output with minimal effort by focusing on high-priority and impactful activities. - Empower participants to manage their workload in a balanced way, reducing the stress associated with missed deadlines and poor planning. - Encourage participants to set clear, achievable goals and create structured plans to accomplish them within the available time. - o Identify and address common time-wasting behaviors such as procrastination and lack of prioritization.

+Motivate participants to regularly assess and refine their time management practices for long-term effectiveness.

-All interested administrative and non-academic staff
+• All interested administrative and non-academic staff

-The participants will be able to,
+By the end of this training, participants will be able to,

 - 1. Understand the Fundamentals of Time Management - 2.
 Implement the Six Steps of Time Management - 3.
 Apply Practical Time Management Skills - 4.
 Avoid Common Time Management Pitfalls - 5.
 Experience the Benefits of Effective Time Management - 6.
-Commit to Continuous Improvement o Discussion: How do you currently manage your time?
+Commit to Continuous Improvement